 Data travel across networks separated into pieces (packets).
 Every piece gets IP information (IP address) attached for routers to read it and send the packet to the correct destination.
 Once there, the way for those packets to be handle will depend on the kind of protocol (commonly TCP or UDP) combined with the IP to transport them.

 IP is a connectionless protocol.
 All data packets are just addressed, routed, and delivered without existing acknowledgment from the destination to the source.
-This lack is resolved through the TCP.
+This lack is resolved through the Transmission Control Protocol.